Skrylar/ImpromptuModular/README.md

 A chainable keyboard controller for your virtual Rack.
 When multiple Twelve-Key modules are connected in series from left to right, only the octave of the left-most module needs to be set, all other down-chain modules' octaves are set automatically.
 The aggregate output is that of the right-most module.
 To set up a chain of Twelve-Key modules, simply connect the three outputs on the right side of a module to the three inputs of the next module beside it (typically to the right).

 Here are some specific details on each element on the faceplate of the module.
+For a brief tutorial on seting up the controller, please see [this segment](https://www.youtube.com/watch?v=KOpo2oUPTjg&t=874s) of Nigel Sixsmith's Talking Rackheads episode 8.

 * **CV output**: Outputs the CV from the keyboard or its CV input, depending on which key was last pressed (an up-chain key or a key of the given keyboard module).